AT&T win may bring wave of media mergers

 The ruling could open the floodgates to deal-making in the fast-changing worlds of entertainment production and distribution.
 Major cable, satellite and phone companies are bulking up with purchases of entertainment conglomerates to compete against rivals such as Amazon and Google.

-Waiting in the wings are potential big-billions deals involving 21st Century Fox and Disney, Verizon and CBS, T-Mobile and Sprint.
-Comcast and Verizon are also jockeying for position.
+Waiting in the wings are potential big-billions deals involving Verizon and CBS, and T-Mobile and Sprint.
+Comcast and Disney are battling for Fox's entertainment business.

 A combined AT&T-Time Warner could also get a boost from the official end of net neutrality, the Obama-era rules that barred broadband and wireless companies from favoring their own services to the detriment of rivals such as Netflix.
 As of this past Monday, AT&T and Verizon can prioritize their own movies and TV shows, to the likely disadvantage of rivals such as Amazon, YouTube and future startups.